-Unscheduled emergency repairs can take precious time, causing operational delays which may last a day or longer.
+Unscheduled emergency repairs can take precious time, causing operational delays which can last longer than 24 hours.
 Not to mention, costs associated with this type of service are typically much higher than regular maintenance expenses.

 Service technicians will also have the right tools, parts and safety equipment for the job to provide quick and safe maintenance to get the loading dock position back up and running in a timely fashion.

 When existing equipment has outlived its usefulness, purchasing new equipment seems like the only route to take.
 Even though new equipment is generally going to work better and more efficiently than old equipment, the option to enhance existing equipment might be a more cost-effective route.
 Replacing existing loading dock components with upgraded components is where the most value can be realized.

 Advancements in loading dock technology offer new levels of integration and safety.
 Together, these factors play a big role in increasing efficiency and productivity at the loading dock.
-Programmable, push-button controls that allow a safe sequence of operation between the loading dock door, leveler, and vehicle restraint make work safer for personnel.
+Programmable, push-button controls allow a safe sequence of operation between the loading dock door, leveler, and vehicle restraint make work safer for personnel.

-Dock equipment with motion sensors and LED safety lights provides employees and truck drivers more communication, control and peace-of-mind than ever before.
+Dock equipment with motion sensors and LED safety lights provide employees and truck drivers more communication, control and peace-of-mind than ever before.
 Forklift drivers can concentrate more fully on their work knowing they are entering and leaving trailers that won’t unexpectedly depart while they are inside them or that fellow employees milling around the trailer opening could get blindsided as they exit, further reducing any unexpected equipment downtime

-Build in Safety with the Right Equipment
+3. Build in safety with the right equipment

 If equipment breaking down isn’t the most common reason for loading dock downtime, then employee injuries might be.
 The two are often tied together, but it isn’t always equipment failure that causes the problem – sometimes operator error or improper training can lead to easily avoidable injuries.
 While the implementation of proper training and procedures are critical, safety equipment can also help facilities protect workers in a variety of ways.